AlgoMaster Logo

 4. High-Level Design

-At a high level, our system must satisfy three core requirements:
+Our system must ultimately satisfy three core requirements:

-1. Real-time Message Delivery: Messages should reach online recipients instantly.
+1. Real-time Message Delivery: Messages should reach online recipients within milliseconds.

-2. Offline Message Handling: Messages for offline users should be stored and delivered when they come online.
+2. Offline Message Handling: Messages for offline users need to be stored and delivered when they come back online.

-3. Group Message Distribution: A single message should be efficiently distributed to all group members.
+3. Group Message Distribution: A single message should efficiently reach all group members.

 4.1 Requirement 1: Real-time One-on-One Messaging

-Let's start with the core use case: User A sends a message to User B, who is currently online.
+Let's start with the simplest possible scenario: User A sends a message to User B, and User B is currently online with the app open.

 Chat Servers